Summer Coursework at CMU

 Whether you're a current CMU student trying to stay on track or learn more about a particular field, a visiting student who wishes to take a course while you're home for the summer, or a high school student looking to explore pre-college programs, summer courses can help you reach your educational goals no matter where you are in your academic career.

-These courses & opportunities represent a sample of the exciting offerings that are available for summer 2023!
+Check out a sample of the exciting course offerings available for summer 2024!

 Conference and Event Services